fafadiatech/ft-programming-notes/machine-learning/deep-learning.md

 # Notes on Deep Learning

+These notes are based on an excellent [YouTube videos](https://www.youtube.com/watch?v=b99UVkWzYTQ)

 - GEOFF HILTON {Father of DNN}
 - MLP {Multi Layered Perceptron} -> Vanialla Neural Network
 - Problem of Vanishing Gradient {This is what RBM Solves}